karindragimhan49/ShareTheHope/README.md

 Donors: Log in, list items for donation, and manage your listings.
 Recipients: Browse donations, claim items, and track your claims.
 Admins: Oversee all donations, users, and claims to ensure smooth operations.

-📄 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-🌐 Contact
-Project Creator: Karindra Gimhan

-GitHub: karindragimhan49
-Email: karindragimhan49@example.com
-Start sharing hope today! 💖 Together, we can make a difference.